geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

   Reactivity consists of xxx reactions    # NOTE: xxx will be replaced by the actual number Written to gckpp_Util.F90

-where :file:`X.Y.Z` denotes the :program:`KPP` version that you are using.
+where :file:`X.Y.Z` denotes the KPP version that you are using.

 If this process is successful, the :file:`custom` folder will have several new files starting with :file:`gckpp`: